A prototype of the ALP platform, which will replace SUSE, has been published. Linux Enterprise

 • Minimization of user intervention (zero-touch), which implies the automation of the main processes of maintenance, deployment and configuration.

-• Automatic maintenance of security and finding the system up to date (self-updating).
-A configurable mode for automatic installation of updates is provided (for example, you can enable automatic installation of only fixes for critical vulnerabilities or return to manual confirmation of installation of updates).
-Live patches are supported to update the Linux kernel without restarting or suspending work.
+• Automatically maintains security and keeps the system up-to-date (self-updating).
+A configurable automatic update installation mode is provided (for example, you can enable automatic installation of only critical vulnerability patches or revert to manual confirmation of update installation).
+For kernel updates Linux Live patches are supported without restarting or stopping work.

 • Automatic application of optimizations (self-tuning) and maintenance of system survivability (self-healing).
 The system captures the last stable state and after applying updates or changing settings in case of detection of anomalies, problems or violations of behavior, it is automatically transferred to the previous state using Btrfs snapshots.